 In December 2005, Exelixis and Bristol-Myers Squibb ("BMS") entered into a collaboration agreement for the discovery, development and commercialization of novel therapies targeted against the Liver X Receptor ("LXR"), a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic disorders.
-Upon closing of the transaction in January 2006, we granted BMS an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate LXR.
+This agreement became effective in January 2006, at which time Exelixis granted BMS an exclusive, worldwide license with respect to certain intellectual property primarily relating to compounds that modulate LXR.
 During the research term, Exelixis and BMS expect to jointly identify drug candidates that are ready for IND-enabling studies.
-After the selection of a drug candidate for further clinical development by BMS, BMS will be solely responsible for further preclinical development as well as clinical development, regulatory, manufacturing and sales/marketing activities for such drug candidate.
+After the selection of a drug candidate for further clinical development by BMS, BMS will be solely responsible for further preclinical development as well as clinical development, regulatory, manufacturing and sales/marketing activities for the selected drug candidate and we do not have rights to reacquire such drug candidates.

-BMS paid us a nonrefundable upfront payment in the amount of \$17.5 million and is obligated to provide research and development funding of \$10.0 million per year for an initial research period of two years.
+Under the LXR collaboration agreement, BMS paid Exelixis a nonrefundable upfront payment in the amount of \$17.5 million and is obligated to provide research and development funding of \$10.0 million per year for an initial research period of two years.
 BMS has the option to extend the research period for an additional one-year term.
 The upfront payment and the research and development funding will be recognized as revenue over the research period.
 Under the agreement, BMS is required to pay us development and regulatory milestones of up to \$140.0 million per product for up to two products from the collaboration.
 In addition, we are also entitled to receive sales milestones and royalties on any sales of products commercialized under the agreement.